 - Tofu: Tofu is an excellent source of calcium and is particularly suitable for those on a vegan diet or who are lactose intolerant.

-It is important to note that the amount of calcium our bodies can actually absorb and use varies from food to food.
-This is also called bioavailability.
+The amount of calcium that our body can actually absorb and utilise can vary from food to food.
 Calcium from dairy products is generally more easily absorbed than from spinach.
-Source: Harvard Health, 2023
+This is also known as bioavailability.

 Source: Harvard Health, 2023